Banks seek to block Target's deal with MasterCard over data breach

 In 2013, Target said at least 40 million credit cards were compromised by the breach during the winter holiday shopping season, and the attack might have resulted in the theft of personal information, such as email addresses and telephone numbers, from as many as 110 million people.

-Target is still in negotiations with Visa Inc (V.N) over fallout from the breach.
+Target is still in negotiations with Visa Inc over fallout from the breach.

 Payments under the settlement were to be made by the end of the second quarter and it was conditioned on issuers of at least 90 percent of eligible account holders accepting the offer by May 20, Target said.